-Alameda County CASA is a member of the National CASA Association and is one of more than 900 CASA programs nationwide.
-CASA is jointly overseen by the Alameda County Health Care Services Agency, the CASA Executive Director, and the Presiding Juvenile Court Judge.
-The Friends of Alameda County CASA, Inc. is the 501(c)(3) organization made up of local community members who support CASA by raising public awareness and funds to support CASAs work.
+Alameda County CASA (ACCASA) is a member of the National CASA/GAL Association and is one of 948 local programs nationwide, and a member of the California CASA Association state program.
+ACCASA is jointly overseen by the Alameda County Health Care Services Agency, the CASA Executive Director, and the Alameda County Superior Court’s Presiding Juvenile Court Judge.
+The Friends of Alameda County CASA, Inc. is the 501(c)(3) nonprofit organization made up of local community members who raise public awareness and funds to support ACCASA’s work.

 CASA volunteers working with adolescents ages 13-17 assist their youth in developing positive, self-sufficient behaviors that will ease their transition from foster care to independence, as well as ensuring their youth have their educational needs met and that they are headed toward high school graduation or equivalent.
 They often focus on encouraging goal development, promoting secondary education, and may assist youth with employment and college applications.
 CASA volunteers often encourage youth to participate in available therapeutic services to increase their emotional well-being.
 They help ensure youth have the skills and resources needed to transition into stable and healthy adulthood.